shabin5785/docker-learnings/README.md

 - a docker image is the application that we run.
 Container is the instance of the image that we run.we can have many containers based on an image.

-- publish command will expose a local port and link it with the port of the container. publis A:B, where A is local port and B is container port
+- publish command will expose a local port and link it with the port of the container. publish A:B, where A is local port and B is container port

 - detach will run the docker command in background. this will return a unique container id